samprita123/Playable-Piano/README.md

 # Playable-Piano

-Welcome to my playable piano mini project! 🎹
+Welcome to my playable piano mini project!! 🎹

 ## Description
 This project is a virtual piano implemented using HTML, CSS, and JavaScript.
 It allows users to play different musical notes by interacting with the virtual keys.